barronbytes/Learning-to-Code/APIs/OpenAI/README.md

 # Sentimental Analysis with OpenAI

 This project allows business clients to **automate sentimental analysis of customer product reviews**.
-Overall, this project resembled an **ETL pipeline**.
+Overall, this project resembled an ETL pipeline.
 Static JSON data was extracted, then transformed with OpenAI for sentimental analysis, and loading involved creating a visualization with Matplotlib.
-At a high-level, the ETL pipeline did this:
+At a high-level, the **ETL pipeline** did this:

 <img src="demo/project_architecture.PNG" alt="ETL Pipeline" width="60%">